-Machine learning (ML) models are increasingly trained in clusters with non-dedicated workers possessing heterogeneous resources.
-In such scenarios, model training efficiency can be negatively affected by stragglers-workers that run much slower than others.
+Abstract-Machine learning (ML) models are increasingly trained with distributed workers possessing heterogeneous resources.
+In such scenarios, model training efficiency may be negatively affected by stragglers-workers that run much slower than others.
 Efficient model training requires eliminating such stragglers, yet for modern ML workloads, existing load balancing strategies are inefficient and even infeasible.
-In this paper, we propose a novel strategy called semi-dynamic load balancing to eliminate stragglers of distributed ML workloads.
-The key insight is that ML workers shall be load-balanced at iteration boundaries, being nonintrusive to intra-iteration execution.
-We develop LB-BSP based on such an insight, which is an integrated worker coordination mechanism that adapts workers' load to their instantaneous processing capabilities by right-sizing the sample batches at the synchronization barriers.
-We have customdesigned the batch sizing algorithm respectively for CPU and GPU clusters based on their own characteristics.
+In this paper, we propose a novel strategy, called semi-dynamic load balancing, to eliminate stragglers of distributed ML workloads.
+The key insight is that ML workers shall be load-balanced at iteration boundaries, being non-intrusive to intra-iteration execution.
+Based on it we further develop LB-BSP, an integrated worker coordination mechanism that adapts workers' load to their instantaneous processing capabilities-by right-sizing the sample batches at the synchronization barriers.
+We have designed distinct load tuning algorithms for ML in CPU clusters, in GPU clusters as well as in federated learning setups, based on their respective characteristics.
 LB-BSP has been implemented as a Python module for ML frameworks like TensorFlow and PyTorch.
 Our EC2 deployment confirms that LB-BSP is practical, effective and light-weight, and is able to accelerating distributed training by up to 54%.